sarbjotm/Sarbjotm/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Sarbjot Mann, and I am a currently in my last semester at SFU as a  Computing Science Student.
+My name is Sarbjot Mann, and I graduated from Simon Fraser University, with a Bachelor of Science - Major in Computing Science

-### What I am currently working on
-- Two Step Model: Creating a Two Step Lexical Access models to analyze speech errors
-- Sudoku Solver: Comparing and constrating different Sudoku solvers and analyzing their time efficency and finding better solutions

 ### Technology and Tools